Where do I find help regarding LGBTQ situations in my home?

 Can I save my online form for NARR standards documents to resume later?

 Yes.
 As you complete the form and attach your documentation, it will automatically save to your profile so you can complete it at your leisure, but you have 90 days total to complete the form.
+If you do not complete this section of your certification by the time your 90 day window concludes, you will need to pay an additional $500 for another 90 day window.

 What happens after I submit my application and payment?